-The top 10 places in and around Toronto to get away from it all
+The top 10 places in Toronto to get away from it all

-Here are the top places to get away from it all in and around Toronto.
+Here are some places in Toronto to get away from it all in Toronto.

 Join the conversation Load comments